 Deployments and frequent separations are a reality for military families.
 In fact, every year, more than 100,000 military parents deploy leaving nearly 250,000 children at home.
-A conservative separation is about 6-months, and that means these military children have 180 nights without their parent home for a bedtime story.
-That’s 40 million bedtime stories missed each year by military children.
+That's millions of bedtime stories missed each year by military children.

 At UTR, what we do is simple.
 Stories are read aloud by service members and captured on video to be sent home to military children.
 Through these simple stories children see their loved ones face, hear their familiar voice, and as they read along in their book something profound takes place: